The person at the center of this case

 Start here

-Why did Khoi leave home at night for the first time, and without his bicycle—his primary mode of transportation?
+Why did Khoi leave his home alone at night for the first time ever, without his bicycle or jacket?

 Try asking